His Royal Highness Prince Charles visits refugees in Jordan

 More recently members of the committee have taken on a role in allaying refugee fears or misconceptions about the COVID-19 vaccine, to boost the vaccination rate among refugees in Jordan.

-“It was a pleasure to welcome HRH the Prince of Wales to our community centre today – said Dominik Bartsch, UNHCR Representative in Jordan.
-We count on the UK to maintain its support to Jordan, which continues to generously host over 750,000 refugees.”
+“It was a pleasure to welcome HRH the Prince of Wales to our community centre today - said Dominik Bartsch, UNHCR Representative in Jordan.
+We encourage the UK to maintain its support to Jordan, which continues to generously host over 750,000 refugees.”

 Since 2019, the UK has provided approximately $33 million towards UNHCR’s cash assistance program in Jordan, providing a lifeline to the most vulnerable refugees in the Kingdom.